stm32-rs/stm32-rs/README.md

 * Create and publish svd2rust-generated crates covering all STM32s, using the SVD files.

-At present many individual crates exist for specific STM32 devices, typically maintained by many separate users with hand-edited updates to the SVD files.
+When this project began, many individual crates existed for specific STM32 devices, typically maintained separately with hand-edited updates to the SVD files.
+This project hopes to reduce that duplication of effort and centralise the community's STM32 device support in one place.
-This means that support for less-common STM32s is completely missing, and the hand-edited SVDs may be inconsistent with other crates.
-Plus, it's a huge duplication of work, since so many peripherals are the same between devices.

-This project hopes to reduce the duplication of effort, and hopefully in the future enable further automation / code generation based on automatically identifying similarities between different devices.

 ## Helping